open-sauced/intro/10-Types-of-contributions.md

 - Reflect on your experiences as a contributor
 - Describe and review the project’s latest updates
-- Mentioning the project when raising awareness about certain topics or in a guide on how to get started in open source
+- Mentioning the project when raising awareness about certain topics or in a guide on how to get started in open-source

-### *Here are some specific examples of how blog writing can be used to contribute to open-source projects:*
+Here are some specific examples of how blog writing can be used to contribute to open-source projects

-- A blog post could be written about the latest features of an open-source project, such as a new version of the software or a new plugin.
+- You can write about the latest features of an open-source project, such as a new version of the software or a new plugin.

 *Example*

 [Announcing the 0.2.0 release of Analog](https://dev.to/analogjs/announcing-the-020-release-of-analog-aa1)

-- A blog post could be written about how to use an open-source project, such as a tutorial on how to install and configure the software.
+- Love teaching?
+You can write a tutorial on how to install and configure the software.

 *Example*